Angelica-Rees/Memory/README.md

 ### How to Run

-To run this you need to have Node.js installed in your system.
-Then in CMD, run the command npm install http-server -g.
-After that navigate to the specific path of your file folder in CMD and run the commmand http-server.
-Then go to your browser and type localhost:8080.
+1. To run this you need to have Node.js installed in your system [https://nodejs.org/en/download/].

+2. Run the command `npm install http-server -g`

+3. After that navigate to the specific path of your file folder in command prompt and run the commmand `http-server` **note: may need to run as administrator**.

+4. Then go to your browser and type localhost:8080.
 The application should run.

 ### Acknowledgements